Skip to content

 Symptom Cause Fix

-TypeLoadException on play Api Compatibility Level is .NET Standard 2.1 Set it to .NET Framework, or re-import and click Apply
+TypeLoadException on play Api Compatibility Level is .NET Framework, not .NET Standard 2.1 Set it to .NET Standard 2.1, or re-import and click Apply

 Editor hangs on "Reloading domain" on Play/Stop Domain Reload is enabled Keep Disable Domain Reload on